ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-12/README.md

 This script will also prompt for administrative rights, as it needs to install packages used by the C++ and Python2 SDKs.

+### Activating Choregraphe

+Choregraphe will prompt for its activation key on its first initialisation.
+This key is available in the installation script, and it will also be printed to the terminal after the script is executed.

+### NAO Flasher permissions

+NAO Flasher requires administrative permissions (`sudo` or execution as the `root` user) to write data.